 • A healthy liver is the key to a good health!

-Indeed, hepatic balance is still concept that is not known or used so much as a key to well-being, except in traditional Chinese medicine.
+What is commonly known as, hepatic balance is still a concept that is not known or used so much as a key for well-being, except in traditional Chinese medicine.

-We’re getting there little by little, especially with patients for which conventional medicine can’t do much.
+We’re getting there little by little, especially with patients for which conventional medicine isn’t doing much.

-And yet, sparing your liver is one of the key to well-being as it comes to guaranteeing that other organs function optimally.
+And yet, sparing your liver is one of the keys to healthy lifestyle: a healthy liver means that other organs are functioning well too!

-You can’t have a glowing complexion, a beautiful skin, a harmonious menopause, a beautiful figure without a healthy liver and it is essential to spare it to prevent cardiovascular diseases, cholesterol, kidney deficiencies, digestive problems and more…
+You can’t have a glowing complexion, beautiful skin, a harmonious menopause, a beautiful figure without a healthy liver and it is essential to take care of it in order to prevent cardiovascular diseases, cholesterol, kidney deficiencies, digestive problems and more…

-Basically, to maintain internal balance, good energy levels and mental health, it helps to know how to identify what may upset the hepatic balance.
+In order to maintain internal balance, good energy levels and mental health, it’s useful to know how to identify what may upset the hepatic balance.

-For more details, the best is to read the excellent book by Dr Sandra Cabot “the liver cleansing diet”, that I highly recommend for english-speaking readers.
+For more details, the best is to read the excellent book by Dr Sandra Cabot “the liver cleansing diet”, that I highly recommend to all my readers.

-It’s a type of slimming diet based on liver purification.
+It’s a version of a weight-loss diet based on liver purification.
+Give it a try!

-At first, this diet is meant for persons wishing to lose weight, as detoxification is essential in order to rebalance body metabolism, but everyone can follow it and make it a daily internal cleansing technique, especially if you took high amounts of medicine in the past.
+At first, this diet is meant for those wishing to lose weight, as detoxification is essential in order to rebalance body metabolism, but anyone can follow it and make it a daily internal cleansing technique, especially if you took a lot of medication in the past.

-Medicine, in addition to junk food, is one of the most effective way to damage the liver:
+Medication, in addition to junk food, is one of the most effective ways to damage the liver:

-Anti-inflammatory drugs, pain-killers, antibiotics, steroids, and chemotherapies contain toxic molecules that the liver needs to process to make them safe for the body to use and eliminate: when these products are used in over-dose, the liver can’t eliminate them anymore and ends up intoxicated (ex: medicinal hepatitis)
+Anti-inflammatory drugs, pain-killers, antibiotics, steroids, and chemotherapies contain toxic molecules that the liver needs to process to make them safe for the body to use and eliminate: when these products are used in over-dose, the liver can’t eliminate them anymore and becomes intoxicated (e.g: medicinal hepatitis)

-Here are a dozen wise rules to follow if you wish to spare your kidney and your figure.
+Here are some wise rules to follow if you wish to spare your liver and figure.